chulminy/Vision_Based_Automated_Crack/README.md

 ## Setup

-**Show the outcomes in the paper**
+**Display the outcomes in the paper**

 1. Clone (or download) the source code in github into a directory of your choice.
-2. Download and unzip images and output data from the above link and allocate them in the same directory.
+2. Download and unzip images and output data from the above [**link**]((https://www.amazon.com/clouddrive/share/4e54SCoGGtkK6dUWN2VlLAPmwWQfMdjcM5RcmDFgGi?ref_=cd_ph_share_link_copy) and allocate them in the same directory.
 In the directory, you will have folders of "code","img" and "post".
-You can manually setup the path of "img" in `Parameters.m`.
+You can also manually setup the path of "img" in `Parameters.m`.
 3. Run `RunOutput.m`.

 **Train your own classifier using your images**